• Art magazine

 Some representatives of the abstract arts also describe their ambitions in such a way that they want to create the pictorial equivalent of a piece of music that can be viewed and valued for themselves solely.
 You shouldn't have to ask yourself the question, "What is this painting about?" .

-The history of art abstraction - from the beginning to today
+The history of the case of the case - from the beginning to today

 Forerunner in the Stone Age

-If we go out a little, the abstract art began with prehistoric engravings about 70,000 years ago.
+If we come a little, then abstract art was important about 70,000 years ago with prehistoric engravings.
 For example, from this time, two boulders engraved with abstract geometric patterns were found in the Blombos cave in South Africa.

 Then there were archaeological finds from abstract red-collar-colored points and hand stencils, which in the paintings of the EL-Castillo cave from 39,000-34,000 BC.
 Chr.).